National Diet Building: Central tower

-Gokyūshō
+Gokyūsho

-The Gokyūshō (御休所) was originally referred to as Gobinden (御便殿) and was built as a place for the Emperor to rest upon his visit to the Diet to attend events like the opening and closing ceremonies.
+The Gokyūsho (御休所) was originally referred to as Gobinden (御便殿) and was built as a place for the Emperor to rest upon his visit to the Diet to attend events like the opening and closing ceremonies.
 The chamber is located at the top of the main stairway covered with a red carpet that leads from the central hall.
-The “L” shaped desk for the Emperor is a remnant from the pre-war era when the Emperor dressed in military uniform and needed a place for his hat.
+The L-shaped desk for the Emperor is a remnant from the pre-war era when the Emperor dressed in military uniform and needed a place to put his headdress to use his right hand to sign documents, while having his left side (carrying the sword) unencumbered.
 In this room, the Emperor receives courtesy visits from chairmen and vice chairmen of both Houses before attending the opening ceremony in the Chamber of the House of Councilors.

-Supposedly with ten percent of the entire construction cost spent on this room, Gokyūshō is entirely made of cypress coated with Japanese lacquer, and adornments above the outside of the room are made from cuckoo, a type of stone extracted in Anan, Tokushima.
+Supposedly with ten percent of the entire construction cost spent on this room, Gokyūsho is entirely made of cypress coated with Japanese lacquer, and adornments above the outside of the room are made from cuckoo, a type of stone extracted in Anan, Tokushima.
 The materials and decorations used for this room are particularly rich in craftsmanship and glamour among all the rooms in the Diet building.
 The chandelier is made of crystal.
-A private restroom for the Emperor stands close to Gokyūshō and has both western and Japanese style toilets.
+A private restroom for the Emperor stands close to Gokyūsho and has both western and Japanese style toilets.

 When the Emperor travels between the Imperial Palace and the Diet, he is escorted by police motorcade, police cars, and an open limousine accompanied by Imperial Palace guards and law enforcement officials from the Tokyo police department.
 Diet guards put on white ceremonial robes in the summer and black robes in the winter on the day of the Emperor's visit.
-It is said that Mount Fuji could be viewed from the windows of Gokyūshō before office buildings blocked the view.
+It is said that Mount Fuji could be viewed from the windows of Gokyūsho before office buildings blocked the view.
 Much of the interiors of the Diet building are designed by Naigai Technos Co.